 - High iso film is not the same as high iso digital sensors, your photos will be so grainy that it’s unusable (unless you are an Instagram only photographer).

 - You will very likeley have to spend extra money and time on the cameras you buy, because something is broken.
-It happend again and again to me.
+It happened again and again to me.
 Expect it before buying.

 - Scanning film to digitalize it is painfull and very unsatisfying.
 It takes a lot of time and you will most likely be disapointed.
 I had a hard time getting good results, tried different scanners and methods, always got same bad results.